 Pinching back plants typically forces new foliage to form along the stem of the plant.
 It results in dense, compact foliage that improves the appearance of your plants.
-For garden vegetables like tomatoes this causes the plants to become 'stocky' and discourages tall spindly growth, getting them ready for transplanting to the garden in the spring.
+For garden vegetables like tomatoes this causes the plants to become 'stocky' and discourages tall spindly growth.

 The decision to pinch back my tomato seedlings is always wrought with a bit of hesitation.
 I know that it is needed, but somehow pinching out healthy new leaves never feels quite right.
 I bit the bullet yesterday and pinched back all my cherry tomato seedlings and assured them it was for their own good.
 They had reached a height of six inches and I knew it was time.